awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/cloudformation-serverless-application.md

 ## Publish your application to the repository<a name="cloudformation-serverless-application-procedure-step-2"></a>

 To publish an application, you first upload the application code\.
-Store your code artifacts \(for example, Lambda functions, scripts, configuration files\) in an Amazon S3 bucket your account owns\.
-When you upload your application, it is initially set to private, meaning that it is only available to the AWS account that created it\.
-You'll need to create an IAM policy that grants AWS Serverless Application Repository permissions to access the artifacts you uploaded\.
+Store your code artifacts \(for example, Lambda functions, scripts, configuration files\) in an Amazon S3 bucket that your account owns\.
+When you upload your application, it's initially set to private, meaning that it's only available to the AWS account that created it\.
+You must create an IAM policy that grants AWS Serverless Application Repository permissions to access the artifacts you uploaded\.

 **To publish your serverless application to the serverless application repository**

 1. Open the Amazon S3 console at [https://console\.aws\.amazon\.com/s3/](https://console.aws.amazon.com/s3/)\.

-1. Choose the Amazon S3 bucket you used to package your application\.
+1. Choose the Amazon S3 bucket that you used to package your application\.

 1. Choose the **Permissions** tab\.

 1. Choose **Bucket Policy**\.

-1. Paste the following example policy statement\.
-Replace *DOC\-EXAMPLE\-BUCKET* in the `Resource` property value with the bucket name for your bucket\.
-Replace *123456789012* in the `Condition` element with your AWS accound ID\.
-The `Condition` element ensuress that AWS Serverless Application Repository only has permission to access applications from the specified AWS account\.
+1. Copy and paste the following example policy statement\.

    ```
    {